clincha-org/clincha/Documentation/2022 Refresh/Refresh.md

 Check that the hosts can reach one another over the internet.

-- SSH into the server from the other side
 - Create the ansible user
-- Creat the SSH keys
-- Create the authorised_keys file
+- Create the authorised_keys file with permissions

 #### Troubleshooting